Doyen of India's IP rights bids goodbye

 Starting off with the boom in blogging around 2005, Basheer wrote prolifically and accessibly, building SpicyIP into an edifice without which India’s IP landscape might have looked very different.

-“The blog was notable for how it broke down complicated and layered IP issues into accessible language, yet without losing its nuance,” wrote Barooah via an email, who was Basheer’s student at the National University for Juridical Sciences in Kolkata and later worked with him on SpicyIP and the IDIA project.
+“The blog was notable for how it broke down complicated and layered IP issues into accessible language, yet without losing its nuance,” wrote Barooah via an email, who worked with Basheer on SpicyIP and the IDIA project.

 “The hard hitting and change-effecting writing from him and his colleagues on the blog helped effect change and transparency in various areas of India’s IP policy arena, including the Indian Patent Office.
 Writing from the blog has also been cited in top law journal articles, quoted in newspapers around the world, as well as used as assigned reading material in some of the world’s top law schools.”